 The request should include documents that verify the number of full-time equivalent employees and pay rates, as well as payments you made on eligible mortgage, lease, and utility obligations.
 You must certify that the documents are true and that you used the forgiveness amount to keep your staff employed and for eligible mortgage interest, rent, and utility payments.
 The lender must make a decision on the forgiveness request within 60 days of your request.

-At this time, we do not have a full picture of what the forgiveness application will entail, but you should plan to be able to present documentation related to payroll, payroll taxes, and all expenses you are planning on having forgiven.
+You should plan to be able to present documentation related to payroll, payroll taxes, and all expenses you are planning on having forgiven.

 Do I have to wait until the end of 24 weeks to apply for forgiveness?